jacka26/Shark-Game-and-Pong-/README.md

 3. A game window will automatically pop up and the game will start automatically.

 ### How to Play
-- Control the shark using your WASD keys.
+- Control the shark using your arrow keys.
 - The goal is to eat as many fishes as possible.
 - The game ends when the shark collides with its body or when it runs into the borders.